 Two examples that immediately come to mind are Swagbucks and Bing.
-In fact, one of my peers uses Bing exclusively for searches, for the purpose of accumulating Bing Reward points.
+Swagbucks offers Kohls coupons for customers to save money on their online purchases.
+Similarly, one of my peers uses Bing exclusively for searches, for the purpose of accumulating Bing Reward points.
 He has teenagers who play video games on Xbox.

 And apparently you can use your reward points to pay for your Xbox Live monthly subscription.
 He said he’s used points to pay for an entire year of Xbox Live up front and has done this for several years.